 - a.
-Prospective students may apply online by going to the College website at www.sscc.edu/admissions/apply.shtml. - b.
-Prospective students should obtain an Application for Admission from the College Student Services Office or via the College's Web page at www.sscc.edu/admissions/apply.shtml.
-This form should be completed and returned to the Admissions Office.
-High school students are urged to apply as early as possible in their senior year. - c.
+Prospective students may apply online by going to the College website at www.sscc. edu/admissions/apply.shtml.
+High school students are urged to apply as early as possible in their senior year. - b.
 All applicants should submit a high school transcript or copy of GED certificate to the Admissions Office at the time of application.
 If an applicant plans to apply for any type of financial assistance, they must submit a final high school transcript or copy of their GED to receive financial aid if they are otherwise eligible.
-In addition, transfer students should submit official transcripts of prior college course work. - d.
-Applicants with disabilities must request modifications and must self-identify and begin requests in a timely manner.
-(See Disability Services under Academic Services in this catalog.) - e.
-Applicants will be notified of their acceptance to the College. - f.
-Before registration for classes, all new degree seeking students or students planning to take any math or English must complete the Placement Assessment according to the policies listed under "Placement Assessment" on page 15.
+In addition, transfer students should submit official transcripts of prior college course work. - Applicants with disabilities must request modifications and must self-identify and begin requests in a timely manner.
+(See Disability Services under Academic Services in this catalog.) - d.
+Applicants will be notified of their acceptance to the College. - e.
+Before registration for classes, all new degree seeking students or students planning to take any Math or English must complete the Placement Assessment according to the policies listed under "Placement Assessment" on page 14.
 All degree-seeking students should meet with an advisor to plan course selection.